JonWil91/milestone-4/README.md

 ## UX

 It is made clear to the user that the site is an e-commerce site from the home page due to the clear title and supporting text above the three currently top rated products from the store.
-The user is able to view these products immidiately or visit the gallery page.
+The user is able to view these products immediately or visit the gallery page.

 The user is able to peruse all available products in the gallery page, this could be achieved by viewing all products as initially displayed, filtering by price/rating/category, or selecting the specific category of interest.
 This allows the user to filter the products in a broad sense or to narrow down the field to a particular type of product.
 A user has the ability to register as a user, or login if a previous account has been created, and then add items to a bag and proceed to checkout to make the purchase.

 User's also have the ability to use the contact page to send a message to the admin panel, or to view the blog page to read, comment and like various blog posts, as long as they are logged in.

-User types woud be split into the following categories:
-	- Visitor - Person on the website (not necessarily registered with an account)
-	- Registered User - Person on the website with an account -Admin - Owner of the website (logged in)
+User types would be split into the following categories: - Visitor - Person on the website (not necessarily registered with an account) - Registered User - Person on the website with an account - Admin - Owner of the website (logged in)

 ### User stories: